katedowsley/MYMI-workshops/Workshop_3.md

 Note: If the application has a pop up warning just run the application :D

-5. The application should look something like this and youre ready to start coding
+5. The application should look something like this and you're ready to start coding

 <img src="https://user-images.githubusercontent.com/101861606/167062987-79732734-2412-4932-bdb5-fa844aaf3157.png" width="500"/>